 Substance abuse usually means drugs and alcohol.
 These are two areas we don’t often associate with seniors, but seniors, like young people, may self-medicate using legal and illegal drugs and alcohol, which can lead to serious health consequences such as lung or heart disease, stroke, cancer, or mental health conditions.
 In addition, seniors may deliberately or unknowingly mix medications and use alcohol.
 Because of our stereotypes about senior citizens, many medical people fail to ask seniors about possible substance abuse.

+Global prevalence among adults (the percent of people ages 15-49 who are infected) is about 1%.
+There were 38.4 million people living with HIV in 2021, up from 30.8 million in 2010.
 Between 11 and 15% of U.S. AIDS cases occur in seniors over age 50.
 Between 1991 and 1996, AIDS in adults over 50 rose more than twice as fast as in younger adults.
 Seniors are unlikely to use condoms, have immune systems that naturally weaken with age, and HIV symptoms (fatigue, weight loss, dementia, skin rashes, swollen lymph nodes) are similar to symptoms that can accompany old age.
 Again, stereotypes about aging in terms of sexual activity and drug use keep this problem largely unrecognized.
 That’s why seniors are not well represented in research, clinical drug trials, prevention programs and efforts at intervention.

 Among people, falls are the leading cause of injuries, hospital admissions for trauma, and deaths due to injury.
 One in every three seniors (age 65 and older) will fall each year.
 Strategies to reduce injury include exercises to improve balance and strength and medication review.
 Home modifications can help reduce injury.
 Home security is needed to prevent intrusion.
 Home-based fire prevention devices should be in place and easy to use.
 People aged 65 and older are twice as likely to die in a home fire as the general population.